CypherNvll/Password-Manager/README.md

 ```

 2. Main operations:
-- Add new password (Option 1)
+- Add new password
-- Retrieve password (Option 2)
+- Retrieve password
-- Generate secure password (Option 3)
+- Generate secure password
-- List all entries (Option 4)
+- List all entries
-- Manage backups (Options 5-9)
+- Manage backups
-- Clear database (Option 10)
+- Clear database

 **Important**: The master password cannot be recovered if forgotten.
-All passwords are encrypted using this master password.
+All passwords are encrypted using this master password. or just backup ur stuff :]